maurozurlo/manhunt-modding/Readme.md

 #### scene1.bsp
 > Contains geometry data for the level.
 Every mesh in this file has automatic collision.
-> Soon more info about PVS, max materials, vertex colors, etc.
+> To avoid players/hunters without ambient light (black) you need to generate PVS
+> The default max amount of materials is about 300
+> Shadows in the level are controlled by (dark) vertex colors
-- ✏️ Can be edited with using RW SDK 3.5.
+- ✏️ Can be created using RW SDK 3.5.
+- ✏️ PVS can be generated using wrldview from RW SDK 3.5.
 - 👁️ Can be previewed using [MHS](https://www.dixmor-hospital.com/mhs/index.php)
+- 😈 Max material limit can be disabled with [pluginMH](https://github.com/ermaccer/Manhunt.PluginMH/releases)
 - 📹 [Tutorial](https://www.youtube.com/watch?v=eBYBZ3RC2uA)

 #### scene2.bsp